Reading Time

 Game-based assessments are a powerful tool for identifying the right candidates, particularly because they go beyond the hard facts on a CV.
 By using game elements, companies can observe how candidates handle challenges, solve problems, and perform under pressure.
 This often provides a richer insight into their skills than traditional methods.

 These assessments typically focus on measuring cognitive and behavioral skills such as problem-solving, adaptability, and teamwork.
 These traits are difficult to assess with standard tests but are crucial for success in many modern roles.
+However, do note that interpersonal competencies are difficult to assess with game-based assessments.

 The science behind game-based assessments